Spitsbergen & North East Greenland

 Spitsbergen & North East Greenland 14 days aboard MV Plancius

-The best of both worlds with time spent along the beautiful west coast of Spitsbergen, with great chances of polar bear sightings and then on to the less-visited northeast coast of Greenland, where you will see different scenery and wildlife, with the highlight of sailing in Scoresby Sund, the longest and most spectacular fjord system in the world.
-At this time of year, there is a good chance of seeing the Northern Lights.
+This fantastic Arctic itinerary offers the best of both worlds with time spent along the beautiful west coast of Spitsbergen, with great chances of polar bear sightings, and then on to the less-visited northeast coast of Greenland, where you will see a diverse range of scenery and wildlife, with the highlight of sailing in Scoresby Sund, the longest and most spectacular fjord system in the world.
+At this time of year, there is also a good chance of seeing the Northern Lights.

 Note: this itinerary is conducted on a bilingual basis in English & German